meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-RocketIdea.md

 When you post something on nerdspal, your post is accompanied with a marks awarding section.
 Your [peers](https://nerdspal.com/Account/League) can award marks to them based upon the usefulness, clarity and all those nice *things*.
 This adds up your total marks.

-Finally goes to your profile page.
+This finally goes to your profile.

 #Quality on high